ezEngine/docs/docs/animation/skeletal-animation/animation-clip-asset.md

 * `PreviewMesh`: The [animated mesh](animated-mesh-asset.md) to use for previewing this animation clip.
 This has to be set to see any preview.

-* `RootMotion`: If the animation clip should be able to move the [game object](../../runtime/world/game-objects.md), this can be achieved through [root motion](root-motion.md).
+* `RootMotion`: If the animation clip should be able to move the [game object](../../runtime/world/game-objects.md), this can be achieved through [root motion (TODO)](root-motion.md).
 This option allows you to select how root motion should be incorporated into the animation clip.

   For the time being the only mode available is *constant motion*, which means that when this clip is played, the parent object will be moved at a constant speed into a single direction.
 This can be used for walking animations, but it might be tricky to avoid *foot sliding*.